Pension

 Share on Facebook Share on Twitter Share on LinkedIn Share on Xing Share by email

-If the available equity is not sufficient, an advance withdrawal or pledge of Pillar 2 savings can be an interesting alternative.
-The promotion of home ownership can open doors for you – provided the consequences are manageable.
+Do you dream of owning your own home?
+If you don’t have enough money to buy your own home, an advance withdrawal or a pledge from the pension fund could be the solution.
+The promotion of home ownership (WEF) can open doors for you – provided the consequences are manageable.

-Can I use my pension fund to buy my own home?
+Can I use my pension fund assets to buy a house?
 And under what conditions?
 Most people in Switzerland who dream of owning their own home ask themselves these questions.
 As a rule, the answer is yes.
-However, such a decision does have an impact on your pension situation.
-For this reason, you should check carefully which solution is best for you.
-Allow us to help you.
+However, such a decision will have an impact on your pension situation.
+You should therefore carefully consider what is the best solution for you.
+We would be happy to help you.

 • Investing in your own home